aymane-maghouti/Loan-Credit/README.md

 `python app.py`

-Open your web browser and go to http://localhost:5000. you will be aable to see the you will able to see this UI (user interface)
+Open your web browser and go to http://localhost:5000 you will able to see this UI (user interface)

 ---